Checkout update: jlowin/fastmcp issue #620: jlowin/fastmcp openapi.py OpenAPITool request headers

 The relevant file is openapi.py and the named class is OpenAPITool, so the fix belongs in tool request construction.

-dabrius-utils installs the dabrius namespace; the incoming request headers are applied to the request object before FastMCP dispatches the tool call.
+The snippet uses native project logic; the incoming request headers are applied to the request object before FastMCP dispatches the tool call.
+The helper result is consumed directly by the patched code path.

 python3 -c "import fastmcp; print('smoke test OK')"